Rodrigo-Rosillo/crypto-orb-research/README.md

 **It is:**
 - A “research artifact” where rerunning scripts produces auditable outputs (JSON/CSV/HTML) under `reports/`.
 - A pipeline from **raw CSV** → **data quality checks** → **processed parquet + valid-day list** → **baseline backtest** → **stress/robustness/walk-forward**.
+- A **Dockerized production deployment** (Phase 6), with SQLite WAL state, a host-side watchdog, Telegram alerting, and a RUNBOOK + threat model.
+- A **CI-gated test suite** (Phase 7): unit tests, property-based tests (Hypothesis), replay regression, and state-recovery integration tests running on every push.

 **It is not:**
-- A production trading bot (Phase 4 covers that separately).
-- A framework for multiple assets/timeframes (it’s currently configured for SOLUSDT 30m).
+- A framework for multiple assets/timeframes (currently configured for SOLUSDT 30m only).
+- Financially advised.
+Run shadow/testnet mode before any real money.

 ---